gerardpc/sde_simulator/README.md

 4- If you want to use this code to simulate Brownian particles...
 --------------
-The code is specifically designed to be easy to do that (although of course it is not mandatory; any drift/diffusion functions can be used).
+The code is specifically designed to be easy to do that (although of course it is not mandatory; any drift/diffusion functions can be introduced).
+The file eq_definitions.cpp includes all the functions defined in physics.hpp, which can be thus used freely in the drift/diffusion.
+They include tested functions of the dipole force (assuming a Gaussian Beam), Paul trap, etc.

+To access the problem parameters, you should use the class "eq_params", defined in physics.cpp/physics.hpp.
+This class is, essentially, a definition of the equivalent "experiment" that you would do if you were to perform it in the laboratory.
+It includes all the necessary information: parameters of the optical tweezers, paul trap, particle type, radius, temperature, pressure, etc.

-You should use the struct "eq_params", defined in physics.cpp/physics.hpp, which uses the parameters defined in the folder "eq_params" and the functions and struct members from particle_traps.cpp and particle_traps.hpp.
+The class is initialized every time you run the code, and loads the values of the parameters from the files defined in the folder "eq_params" without the need to recompile anything.
+The related functions and class members can be inspected in the files physics.cpp/physics.hpp in the folder C++.

-The values from this struct can then be used to define the drift and diffusion, since eq_params is passed as one of the function parameters.
+The class is passed (by reference) as one of the input parameters to the functions that define the drift and diffusion of the SDE (not mandatory but if you want to work with Brownian particles I suggest you use it).

-eq_params has five substructs:
+eq_params has five subclasses and two functions:

+    struct eq_params{
+        // the members of this struct are specific to my problem of interest,
+        // but can be replaced to any other members/parameters to send variables
+        // inside the drift and diffusion functions gaussian_beam gb;
+        particle part;
+        thermodynamics th;
+        opt_trap ot;
+        paul_trap pt;
+        void fill();
+        void print();
+    };

 1. Gaussian beam: defines a Gaussian beam parameters.
+Inside eq_definitions it can be accessed as "eq.gb.parameter_name".
 Its values can be modified in ./eq_params/gaussian_beam.txt.

 2. Particle: defines the trapped particle parameters.
+Inside eq_definitions it can be accessed as "eq.part.parameter_name".
 Its values can be modified in ./eq_params/particle.txt.

 3. Thermodynamics: defines the thermodynamical parameters.
+Inside eq_definitions it can be accessed as "eq.th.parameter_name".
 Its values can be modified in ./eq_params/thermodynamics.txt.

 4. Optical trap: defines the optical dipole trap parameters.
+Inside eq_definitions it can be accessed as "eq.ot.parameter_name".
 Its values can be modified in ./eq_params/optical_trap.txt.

 5. Paul trap: defines the Paul trap parameters.
+Inside eq_definitions it can be accessed as "eq.pt.parameter_name".
 Its values can be modified in ./eq_params/paul_trap.txt.

+6. fill() is run at the beginning of the code and loads the parameters in the files to the object.

+7. print() prints on stdout the current values in the eq object.

-Since the parameters are imported from files, the values can be modified without the need to recompile the code every time.
+Again, the values can be modified without the need to recompile the code every time.

 More details can be found by inspecting the struct definitions in physics.cpp/physics.hpp